NiffyArikemi22/Lita-Capstone-Project-2--Customer-Segmentation-for-a-Subscription-Service/README.md

 where SubscriptionEnd is not Null
 ```

-(Question 5) Find customers with subscriptions longer than 12 months.
+5. Find customers with subscriptions longer than 12 months.

 ```Select CustomerName, SubscriptionType, SubscriptionStart, SubscriptionEnd
 from CustomersDataCSV
 where DateDiff(Month, SubscriptionStart, SubscriptionEnd)>=12
 ```

-(Question 6) Calculate total revenue by subscription type
+6. Calculate total revenue by subscription type

 ```Select SubscriptionType, sum(Revenue)
 as Total_Revenue